dimi309/small3d/README.md

 - Frame-based animation for Wavefront models
 - Loading & rendering 3D meshes from glTF glb files.
 - Skeletal animation when using glTF.
-  (Note that glTF features are new and there is a lot to improve)
 - Texture mapping
 - Gouraud shading
 - Image rendering